boomcamp/django-restframework/README.md

-# Step3 permission
+# Step3 - Permissions

-Continuation of the previous topic..
+**Django permissions** = Django comes with a simple permissions system.
+It provides a way to assign permissions to specific users and groups of users.

-First make sure you properly installed 'rest_framework' in your django app or you might get error
+First make sure that 'rest_framework' was properly installed in your django app.

 Activate virtual environment.